Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 • Automatic security patches applied without downtime

-Financial services was the most breached industry for the third consecutive year in 2025, with 739 data compromises reported.
+Financial services was the most breached industry for the third consecutive year in 2025, with 739 data compromises reported, according to the Identity Theft Resource Center.
 The Marquis Software Solutions breach in August 2025 alone affected over 700 financial institutions.
-Cloud platforms with enterprise-grade security reduce your exposure to these supply chain attacks.
+Cloud platforms with enterprise-grade security — like Microsoft 365's Defender and Purview stack — reduce exposure to these supply chain attacks.

 Scalability During Volume Swings